 4 to 5 c. flour

 Mix all of the above ingredients in a bowl until it forms a ball and doesn’t stick to the sides of your mixing bowl.
 I usually use a stand mixer with a dough hook, but for years, we did this by hand.

 Letting it rise is optional, but doing so for 30 to 60 minutes will make the dough easier to work with.

 Divide the dough in half.
 Stretch and roll out each ball of dough on your pizza pan.
 For years, my favorite pizza pan was a stone, but a few years ago I bought a cast iron pizza pan, and it totally stole my heart as it makes an even crispier crust.

-Cover your dough with the sauce and toppings of your choice.
+Cover the dough with sauce and toppings of your choice.
 Whether you use a jar of all natural pasta sauce or your own canned pizza sauce made with homegrown tomatoes and vegetables, this is so much better for you — and less expensive — than take-out pizza.
 Bake for 20-25 minutes at 400 degrees.